 The winning architect was Imre Steindl, a very important Hungarian architect living in this period.
 The architect, unfortunately, died just some weeks before the Parliament building was finished.
 Even though the building was not yet finished, they still used it to celebrate the Hungarian Millennium in 1896.
 The building is symmetric, so if you would cut it in two on the middle, both sides would still look the same.
 It is interesting that during the 17 years the construction lasted an average of 1000 people worked on the building all the time.

 Today it is possible to visit the Hungarian Parliament almost every day.
 There are guided tours in several languages every day (in English normally at 10.00, 12.00 and 14.00).
 The entrance is free for members of the European Union, while others need to pay about 3500 HUF per person.
 Be aware that it is few tickets available for these tours, so you better show up early in the morning if you want to get in!
 Every 15th minute they also let people enter the Parliament to walk through, without a guide.

 Inside the Hungarian Parliament

-Inside the Parliament you can see lots of special rooms, staircases, paintings and of course the Hungarian Crown with the Crown Jewels next to the crown itself.
+Inside the Parliament, you can see lots of special rooms, staircases, paintings, and of course the Hungarian Crown with the Crown Jewels next to the crown itself.
 Earlier the crown was located in the National Museum by Astoria, but on January 1st in year 2000 it was taken from the National Museum to the Parliament.
 The crown is not the crown they once used to crown King Stephen as the first king of Hungary, this has an origin some hundred years later.
-Still, it has a great value to the Hungarian people and it was a great joy as it returned to Hungary in the 1970s after spending quite some years in the United States.
+Still, it has great value to the Hungarian people and it was a great joy as it returned to Hungary in the 1970s after spending quite some years in the United States.

 Hungarian Parliament visitor information